OfficeDev/hands-on-labs/O3659/O3659-2 OfficeAddinWebSDK/Skype_for_Business_Web_SDK_Excel_Add_in.md

 #Skype for Business Office 365 Add-in

+Note to internal bug bash participants: The Skype for Business Online APIs currently have a private Allowed List of ClientIDs and tenants (will be removed some time next week before //build).
+That just means you will need to use a specific tenant and ClientID to test out this lab.
+Please use the following:
+Tenant: danewman.onmicrosoft.com
+ClientID for app: 98267106-694b-4df2-8e06-fbbafd8a90e7 Log in to webpage with user:david@danewman.onmicrosoft.com 07Apples Log in to Skype for Business Client with userauburys@danewman.onmicrosoft.com 07Apples

 In this lab you will get hands-on experience developing an Excel add-in with Skype for Business integration.
 The sample add-in will allow an Office 365 user to perform the following from within Excel:
 1. Sign into Skype for Business.
 2. See other O365 user contact information and presence.